kc8/cooperkyle.com/_posts/blog/2021-11-7-piaware_wrapper.md

 ![Diagram of python wrapper operation](https://firebasestorage.googleapis.com/v0/b/blog-3ac4f.appspot.com/o/python_piaware_wrapper%2FPiAware%20Basic%20Diagram.png?alt=media&token=cfaacacb-90f7-4026-a698-d84e55b5a517)

 The following is an example of using the the code to display all the information that an aircraft has.
 Anything with None will represent that the information was not present when the PiAware saw the aircraft.
-This is usually due to PiAware is getting a weak signal frowm the aircraft or the aircraft was very recently detected by the PiAware and has not downloaded all the information yet.
+This is usually due to PiAware is getting a weak signal from the aircraft or the aircraft was very recently detected by the PiAware and has not downloaded all the information yet.

 ![Example output](https://firebasestorage.googleapis.com/v0/b/blog-3ac4f.appspot.com/o/python_piaware_wrapper%2FQuery_with_output_display.png?alt=media&token=077c334f-2fcb-4660-99f1-564c8ed322e1)